Fear, Confusion And Separation As Trump Administration Sends Migrants Back To Mexico

 Acting Homeland Security Secretary Kevin McAleenan says Mexico's efforts to deter migration, along with the Remain in Mexico program, are having an impact.
 At a press conference on Friday, McAleenan said apprehensions at the border are expected to drop 25% percent in June compared to the previous month.

-Still, apprehensions in the El Paso-Juarez region remain high.
+Still, apprehensions in the El Paso-Juárez region remain high.
 The U.S. Border Patrol said last week that agents are taking into custody an average of about 800 people a day in the El Paso sector.
 That's down slightly from May, but still far above the number of apprehensions in the region six months ago.

-Enrique Valenzuela, a Mexican state immigration official, says Juarez is bracing for more migrants to arrive from the south — and to be returned from the U.S.
+Enrique Valenzuela, a Mexican state immigration official, says Juárez is bracing for more migrants to arrive from the south — and to be returned from the U.S.

 "This is a situation that even though we did not cause locally, we have been coping locally," he said.
 "We have been working to gather any kind of resources you can get a hold of."